Biositemap

 A Biositemap is a way for a biomedical research institution or organisation to show how biological information is distributed throughout their Information Technology systems and networks.
-This information may be shared with other organisations and researchers.
+This information can be shared with other organisations and researchers.

 The Biositemap enables web browsers, crawlers and robots to easily access and process the information to use in other systems, media and computational formats.
 Biositemaps protocols provide clues for the Biositemap web harvesters, allowing them to find resources and content across the whole interlink of the Biositemap system.
 This means that human or machine users can access any relevant information on any topic across all organisations throughout the Biositemap system and bring it to their own systems for assimilation or analysis.